SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks: Related Works

-While Transformers were initially proposed to solve NLP tasks, the SNN-based Transformers were only applies to vision tasks.
-We believe this is because the computational complexity of self-attention scales quadratically with sequence length ($\mathcal{O}(N^2)$), and the extra temporal dimension further increases this to the cubic order ($\mathcal{O}(N^3)$).
+While Transformers were initially proposed to solve NLP tasks, SNN-based Transformers have only succeeded with vision tasks.
+An additional temporal dimension must be added which increases the computational complexity from quadratic to the cubic order ($\mathcal{O}(T^3)$), which makes training more expensive.
 The additional challenges of extreme sparsity, non-differential operators, approximate gradients, and single-bit activations that are characteristic of SNNs make training convergence more challenging.
 The demonstrated image classification tasks have a far smaller number of output classes, which shrinks the scale of demonstrated networks.
 Image classification also does not exploit the inherent long-range learning capacity of self-attention.
 Therefore, there is under-explored potential in the application of Transformer models in other SNN-based applications beyond vision tasks.
-In the following sections, we demonstrate how we reduce this computational complexity to enable scaled-up models that are capable of language generation.
+In the following sections, we demonstrate how this computational complexity is reduced to enable scaled-up models that are capable of language generation.